-In this context where steady and measured funding increases for facility needs are vitally important the last three capital budgets have been disappointing.
-For the third straight year capital funding needs were not acted on by the General Assembly.
-However, release of planning funds were secured for the three University projects that were recommended by the Governor in FY 2006.
-Planning funds for Lincoln Hall, Electrical & Computer Engineering and the Post Harvest Crop Research Lab have been released so that planning activities on these projects can continue or begin.
+In this context where steady and measured funding increases for facility needs are vitally important the last four capital budgets have been disappointing.
+For the fourth straight year capital funding needs were not acted on by the General Assembly.
+However, releases of planning funds were secured for the three University projects that were recommended by the Governor in FY 2006.
+Planning funds for Lincoln Hall, Electrical & Computer Engineering and the Post Harvest Crop Research Lab have been released so that planning activities on these projects can continue and the balance of those projects are requested in this FY 2009 request.